o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Render Hardware Interface (RHI)](core-systems/rhi/_index.md), [Work Submission](core-systems/rhi/work-submission.md), [`DrawListContext` API Reference](/docs/api/gems/atom/class_a_z_1_1_r_h_i_1_1_draw_list_context.html)*

 Draw list mask
 : A bit mask used for rapid culling by indicating which draw lists are relevant to the class that holds the mask.
 In a view, a draw list mask indicates which draw lists are in the view.
-In a draw packet, a draw list mask indicates which draw lists that the draw packet's draw items will render to.
+In a draw packet, a draw list mask indicates which draw lists that the draw packet's draw items renders to.

 *Related to: [Render Hardware Interface (RHI)](core-systems/rhi/_index.md), [Atom API](/docs/api/gems/Atom), [Work Submission](core-systems/rhi/work-submission.md)*